andrewcbuensalida/typescript-node-project/README.md

 - `docker push andrewcbuensalida/pokemon-postgres-image:latest`
 - OR you can use the docker desktop interface to push

+## To deploy backend to AWS elastic beanstalk
+-

 ## TODO

 - better instructions